matheuslfarias/matheuslfarias/README.md

 ### Matheus Leite Farias - [Data Scientist] 👋

-## I am an electrical engineer turned data scientist who loves leveraging data-driven solutions that make an impact on business and society!
+## I'm an electrical engineer turned data scientist looking for a new job opportunity

 - 💻 I’m currently working as a Data Science projects
 - 📈 I’m constantly learning and Improving my skills 🤣